 How well do you and your team spend their TIME?
 Do you strike the right balance?
 How well does your team manage time?

-In our “Turning the Battleship” leadership workshop at Nazareth College on 19 November 2014, several attendees asked us, “How do you follow the Big 6 leadership principle, ‘Balance the Personal and Professional’?”
+In our “Turning the Battleship” leadership workshop at Nazareth College on 19 November 2014, several attendees asked us, “How do you follow the sixth of The Big Six Leadership Principles®, ‘Balance the Personal and Professional’?”

 “Our work weeks are typically 60 plus hours long and that means family often gets the short end — after all, we must make payroll and grow profits!”